Toll Collector

 What do you do for work now?

-Asked by anon1 about 12 years ago
+Asked by anon1 over 12 years ago

 I went back to school and got my PhD in Toll Collection.
 Now I teach it!
 Actually, I am happily employed as a broadcast operator at a financial news network.
 I held the job from age 18-23, which encompassed my college years plus one.